 A note from Sarah Page: Scott originally wrote this post about the Schwab Bank High Yield Investor Checking Account debit card in March of 2014.
-I am re-posting it now as a reminder to all of you who haven’t jumped on this train yet–get one now!
-I have saved so much in ATM fees over the years, especially the last few weeks traveling around Europe when I’ve needed more cash for small transactions.
-I’ve also never had trouble withdrawing money from any ATM, no matter what country I’m visiting!
-Notes added on the original post by me are scattered throughout in bold font.
+I am re-posting it now as a reminder to all of you who haven’t jumped on this train yet.
+Summer travel season is coming up… if you don’t have this debit card, get one now!
+I have saved hundred in fees over the years.
+Notes added on the original post by me are scattered throughout in bold.

 During my recent trip to New York, Macau, Singapore, Cambodia, England, Slovenia, and Germany, I had a wallet full of six currencies.
 For my several stops at ATMs, I paid zero ATM fees.

 I didn’t pay a fee to the bank that owned the ATM.
 I didn’t pay a fee to my bank for using some other bank’s ATM.
 And I didn’t pay a transaction fee for taking out foreign currency.